The Buyer’s Guide to Solar Panels Gold Coast | Solar Run

 CEC Accreditation: What is it and why does it matter?

 The Clean Energy Council (CEC) is Australia’s leading renewable energy association.
 The CEC represents the clean energy industry by helping to ensure high standards of practice and ethics.
-The CEC provides accreditation for those solar energy installers that meet best industry standards.
-A CEC accredited installer enables you to access the federal rebate solar credit scheme.
-All Solar Run franchisees have CEC accreditation.
+The CEC provides accreditation for those solar energy installers that meet the best industry standards.
+Using a CEC accredited installer enables access to STC’s, a financial incentive offered as an upfront discount when you purchase your solar system.
+All Solar Run franchisees use CEC accredited installers.”